 Convertify delivers very basic apps.
 They solely consist of a WebView, no native components at all.
 This leads to lots of reports of apps not being accepted into the App Stores.
 That in itself would be reason enough to stay away from this service, but there's a lot more reasons, many of which are breaking EU laws (which they have to follow because they serve EU customers):

 Their ProductHunt launch received absolutely awful reviews too, mostly because of plagiarism and a bad product.
 It currently has a 0.8 out of 5 rating, which we’ve never seen before.
 Here are some excerpts:

 To put it all in a nutshell, we can only advise you to stay away from Convertify.
 Plenty of our customers received dysfunctional apps from them, only to then have us create a working one.
 We just don’t want even more people get scammed by them.

 This will be a short one, as these sites offer the EXACT same service as Convertify.
 It’s run by the same people and they deliver the same product.
 The design is very similar and the site structure is actually identical.
 Additionally, they all link to each other, which isn’t proof on its own, but all of this in conjunction with the fact that their apps look identical too, the connection is obvious.

 AppyPie is not specialized on turning websites into apps, they normally offer an app builder, where you can create your app from simple, predefined building blocks.
-I can’t speak a lot about that, as I’m only specialized on creating websites from apps.
+I can’t speak a lot about that, as I’m only specialized on creating apps from websites.
 But after trying their website into app feature I’m sort of disappointed.
 The performance of the app was mediocre, it didn’t run smoothly even though I tried it on a very powerful Android device.
 You’re limited to one of 6 color themes (I picked gray), yet not even these are in a polished state, as you can see from this screenshot: